gemseo/gemseo/changelog/fragments/added.md

   users to provide instances of `Discipline` to be used as sub-scenarios of the formulation.
 These instances shall be provided via the `disc_as_sub_scenario` field of the `gemseo.formulations.bilevel_settings.BiLevel_Settings`.
 - `SimpleGrammar.schema` and `SimplerGrammar.schema` return a JSON-schema-shaped dict, matching `JSONGrammar` and `PydanticGrammar`.
+- The `BaseModelDiscipline` allows users to use Pydantic models to handle I/O instead of Python dictionaries.
+It also determines automatically the I/O's from the model and defines the grammar from them.
+This means that different disciplines that inherit from `BaseModelDiscipline` can share the same Pydantic model, each of them using only a subset of the model's fields for their I/O's.